lucasjellema/tech-radar-prototype2/development-log.md

 - use d3 force when auto deriving x,y coordinates

-- allow removal of viewpoint, template, object type, rating type, objects of a specific type
+- allow removal of object type, rating type, objects of a specific type
 - generate ratings and blips in Viewpoint for selected objects

 - define gradient color for blips (see https://developer.mozilla.org/en-US/docs/Web/SVG/Element/radialGradient)